 One could argue nearly the whole cast of Pani Poni Dash! consists of Butt Monkeys rather than humans (or other species).
 Let's list them: "Maho" girl Himeko, plain girl Kurumi, super forehead Miyako, small girl Akiyama and clumsy girl Miyata are prone to this a lot.
 Even the main character and child genius Rebecca Miyamoto gets her fair share.
 The actual incarnation of this trope though is Mesousa, a bunny not even capable of HOLDING stuff, getting used as guinea pig by nearly everyone, harassed by a strange catlike entity and is the target of a goddess of bad luck in training.

-Before it Took a Level in Badass, Ash's Chimchar in the Pokémon anime was this.
+Before it Took a Level in Badass, Ash's Chimchar was this.
 It was knocked out in almost every battle it participated in, had a Jerkass for its first trainer that called it pathetic even when it won, and nearly died in the Hearthome Tag Battle Tournament.
 In short, it was not only the butt monkey of the series, but The Woobie as well.

-Ash became more of this in the Best Wishes series, though even he looked good in comparasion to Cilan's Unknown Rival Burgundy, who had bad things happen to her every other minute or so.
+Ash started off as such due to his ineptness and impulsive behaviour usually causing him constant problems (keep in mind Pikachu violently hated him initially).
+It came back a bit in the Best Wishes series, though even he looked good in comparasion to Cilan's Unknown Rival Burgundy, who had bad things happen to her every other minute or so.